-White faced ibis appeared at Cutler Reservoir in northern Utah in large numbers following the high precipitation years of the mid 1980s that flooded out traditional rookeries around the edges of the Great Salt Lake.
-Cutler Reservoir was designated an Important Bird Area in 2004 based on documented populations of this and other species.
-Anecdotal evidence of thousands of ibis utilizing a rookery in Cutler Reservoir led to volunteer efforts to document ibis numbers beginning in 2005.
-A non invasive census technique was developed to minimize disturbance to the rookery, and rookery populations reached more than 8,000 birds in 2006.
-The rookery was totally abandoned for unknown reasons in 2007, but recovered slowly in 2008 and 2009.
-More frequent counts during May and June parallel the pattern of nesting and brooding behavior reported in the literature.
-Future threats to the rookery may increase with greater use of motorized recreation, increased populations of predators, and lack of formal protection.
+White faced ibis appeared at Cutler Reservoir in Currently the sex of Red-tailed hawks (Buteo jamainorthern Utah in large numbers following the high censis) cannot be determined by in-hand methods. precipitation years of the mid 1980s that flooded Males and females do not differ in plumage and out traditional rookeries around the edges of the overlap in size.
+During migration, we collected Great Salt Lake.
+Cutler Reservoir was designated an feather samples and morphological measurements Important Bird Area in 2004 based on documented from birds at four sites in the Western United populations of this and other species.
+Anecdotal States.
+Sex was determined for individual birds usevidence of thousands of ibis utilizing a rookery in ing sex-specific DNA markers and Polymerase Chain Cutler Reservoir led to volunteer efforts to docu-Reaction was used to identify these DNA markers. ment ibis numbers beginning in 2005.
+A non invasive Through Discriminant Function Analysis, we created census technique was developed to minimize disequations for determining the sex of Red-tailed turbance to the rookery, and rookery populations hawks using in-hand measurements based on the reached more than 8,000 birds in 2006.
+The rook-DNA-determined sexes.
+We formed two equations, ery was totally abandoned for unknown reasons in one for adults, which was 98% accurate, and one 2007, but recovered slowly in 2008 and 2009.
+More for hatch-year birds, which was 97% accurate.
+Our frequent counts during May and June parallel the results will aid future studies looking at intra- and pattern of nesting and brooding behavior reported intersexual differences in the Western Red-tailed in the literature.
+Future threats to the rookery may hawk. increase with greater use of motorized recreation, increased populations of predators, and lack of formal protection.
 Populations are far above the 1% threshold necessary for designation as an IBA of Hemispheric Significance.
 A Globally Significant designation may give the rookery the attention necessary to justify greater protection.